RafaelNTeixeira/ComputerSecurity/Logbooks/LOGBOOK4.md

     return 0;
 ```

-3. Analysing these files, we realized that `my_script.sh` intended to define the environment variables trough the file present in `/home/flag_reader/env` if it exists and after that execute the program `reader`.
+3. Analysing these files and the Moodle report of the CTF, we realized that `my_script.sh` runs from time to time in the server and that it is intended to define the environment variables trough the file present in `/home/flag_reader/env` if it exists and then execute the program `reader`.

 4. By checking the permissions of the files, we checked that we had permission to change `env` and that it pointed to a env in a folder tmp